Rionzagal/ESILV-notes/Modelling of Biological Systems.md

   - Monte Carlo Methods
   - Markov chains
 - Application to cancer modeling (active matter approach)

+> **Gradings**:
+> - Writing part:
+>   1. The presentation of the problem
+>   2. The understanding of the literature and the work in the field of study concened _(ir is rare or not?)_
+>   3. The ability to sintesize it
+>   4. Relevance of the article in adition to the chosen theme
+>   5. Conclusion
+>   6. Structure
+>   7. Compliance with the guidelines in publication sources and style
+>   8. Quality of english writing
+>   9. Presentation and general aesthetics

 ## Introduction to modeling
 A **Model** is a description of a _system_.